Messaging

 let receiver = MyDataInput::get_dart_signal_receiver();

-while let Some(dart_signal) = receiver.recv().await {
+while let Some(signal_pack) = receiver.recv().await {

-let message: MyDataInput = dart_signal.message;
+let message: MyDataInput = signal_pack.message;

-// Below requires `[DART-SIGNAL-BINARY]`.
+// Below requires `DartSignalBinary`.

-let binary: Vec<u8> = dart_signal.binary;
+let binary: Vec<u8> = signal_pack.binary;

 // Custom Rust logic goes here.